DJSee/test6/testfile.md

 #### 1.Merge the training and test data sets into one data set

 The zip file containing the data was downloaded and unzipped.
 The files in the resulting directory were read and referenced using descriptive variable names.
-The subject information, activity labels, and measurements were combined for the test data. *(allTest)* The subject information, activity labels, and measurements were combined for the training data. *(allTrain)* The test and training data sets were combined together. *(allData)*
+The subject information, activity labels, and measurements were combined for the test data. *(allTest)*.
+The subject information, activity labels, and measurements were combined for the training data. *(allTrain)*.
+The test and training data sets were combined together. *(allData)*.

 #### 2.Extract only the measurements on the mean and standard deviation for each measurement

 A new data set was created in which measurement columns only on the mean and standard deviation were chosen by applying the select() function of the dplyr package to *(allData)*

 The result was the data set *(allDataMSD)*.

 #### 3.Uses descriptive activity names to name the activities in the data set